The FriendlyELEC CM3588 NVMe NAS Kit

 • And a plethora of other connectors and buttons (the usual MASKROM and reset buttons, a power button, and a user button, but also alternate power, RTC clock and fan connectors for a change)

-One of the reasons I wanted to test it is that this is possibly the only RK3588 configuration I’ve seen that almost fully leverages the PCIe lanes the SoC provides–and also seems to overshoot that a little, since the Realtek NIC is also on the PCI bus (as a 2.0 device), so internal bandwidth might actually be over-subscribed–it’s hard to tell from the schematics as the module exposes dedicated PCIe lanes for the NVMe slots and an MDI interface for the LAN port.
+One of the reasons I wanted to test it is that this is possibly the only RK3588 configuration I’ve seen that seems to fully use all the PCIe lanes the SoC provides–and also seems to overshoot that a little, since the Realtek NIC is also on the PCI bus (as a 2.0 device), so internal bandwidth might actually be over-subscribed–it’s hard to tell from the schematics as the module exposes dedicated PCIe lanes for the NVMe slots and an MDI interface for the LAN port.

 Which, I think, is also why you don’t get Wi-Fi or a second LAN port.
 Digging into the schematics a bit shows only one PCIe 3.0 line to the outside world: